 ILLNESS OR SYMPTOM EXCLUSION IS NECESSARY Chicken Pox/Varicella Yes - Until blisters have dried and crusted (usually 6 days).
 Must be fever-free per policy.
-Conjunctivitis (pink eye)/Eye Discharge (itchy, pink or red eyes with thick mucus or pus draining from the eye) Yes - May return 24 hours after treatment begins.
+Conjunctivitis (pink eye)/Eye Discharge (itchy, pink or red eyes with thick mucous or pus draining from the eye) Yes - May return 24 hours after treatment begins.
 If your Health Care Provider decides not to treat your child, a note is required.
 Eyes must be free of discharge, and drainage before returning to school.
-Coughing (severe, uncontrolled coughing or wheezing, rapid or difficulty in breathing OR repetitive dry cough Yes - Medical attention may be necessary.
-Student may return to school with a clearance note from a Health Care Provider stating the cause is not communicable.
-Coughing could be a symptom to COVID-19 and student must quarantine for 10 days unless Health Care Provider determines it is not COVID-19 related.
-See clearance note requirement above.
-Note: Students with asthma may be cared for in school with a written health care plan and authorization for medication/treatment.
+Coughing (severe, uncontrolled coughing or wheezing, rapid or difficulty in breathing OR repetitive dry cough accompanied by any of the following: shortness of breath, fever, body aches, chills, sore throat, nausea, vomiting or diarrhea) Yes - Medical attention may be necessary.
+Student may not return to school until they have been without a cough for 72 hours, or until a Health Care Provider declares the cause is not communicable.
+Note : Students with asthma may be cared for in school with a written health care plan and authorization for medication/treatment.
 For asthmatic students, coughing/wheezing should improve or resolve with use of inhaler.
 If it does not resolve or worsens, student must be sent home for further treatment or medical evaluation.
-COVID -19 Diagnosis Symptoms: fever or chills(temperature 100.4 F degrees or higher) muscle pain (achy muscles not related to new exercise) headache (not related to history of migraines) sore throat loss of taste or smell cough shortness of breath/difficulty breathing fatigue nausea or vomiting diarrhea Yes - quarantine for 10 days from first symptoms and must be symptom free for 24 hours without symptoms reducing medication.
-If Health Care Provider determines it is not COVID-19 related a clearance note is required to return to school sooner than the 10-day quarantine.
-Note: If a student has known contact with a positive COVID-19 individual, they will need to stay out of school for 14 days even if symptom free. congestion
+COVID -19 Diagnosis Symptoms: repeated shaking with chills muscle pain (achy muscles not related to new exercise) headache (not related to history of migraines) sore throat loss of taste or smell fever (temperature 100.4 F degrees or higher) cough shortness of breath/difficulty breathing diarrhea and/or vomiting Yes - Until a student receives a negative test result per current CDC Guidelines along with a note from a Health Care Provider that student is not contagious.
+Must be fever and symptom free for three days without medication.
+If test results are positive for COVID-19, student may return once their test result is negative.
+If presumed they may return after 10 days from first symptoms and be fever and symptoms free without medication for three days.
+Note: If a student has known contact with a positive COVID-19 individual, they will need to stay out of school for 14 days even if symptom free.
+May return with a Health Care Provider note stating they are not contagious.